 If you have questions or comments about the new online Catalogue, please send us your feedback.

-This program provides an opportunity to study expressions and representations of the sacred across several eras from the prehistoric to the modern, and in several cultures.
-Topics include the following: religious artifacts and sites; behaviors, relationships, roles and institutions associated with the sacred; sacred thought worlds of peoples in their own terms; religious expressions; and religious and ritual systems in socio cultural context and as they change through innovation, revitalization, resistance, and myriad other processes.
-The focus is on the sacred in different cultures from religious studies, anthropological, and sociological perspectives.
-One objective is to show that the sacred is necessarily constituted socially and culturally, on the one hand, and that the meanings of any particular expressions of the sacred are not necessarily exhausted by social cultural analysis, on the other.
-The sacred in cross cultural perspective program offers an interdisciplinary minor; the program does not offer a major.
+This program provides an opportunity to study expressions and representations of the sacred across several eras, from the prehistoric to the modern, and in several cultures.
+Topics include the following: religious artifacts and sites; behaviors, relationships, roles and institutions associated with the sacred; secularization in modern cultures; sacred thought worlds of peoples in their own terms; religious conflict and tolerance in pluralistic societies; and religious and ritual systems in socio-cultural context as they change through innovation, revitalization, resistance, and myriad other processes.
+The focus is on the sacred in different cultures and political contexts from religious studies, anthropological, and sociological perspectives.
+One objective is to show that, on the one hand, the sacred is necessarily constituted socially and culturally, and on the other hand, the meanings of any particular expressions of the sacred are not necessarily exhausted by socio-cultural analysis.
+The sacred in cross-cultural perspective program offers an interdisciplinary minor; the program does not offer a major.

 REQUIREMENTS FOR THE MINOR

 interdisciplinary, 6 courses

 One course in religious studies and one course in either anthropology or sociology at each of three levels: 100, 200, and 300/400 level from the following lists.